amogh-assertai/kitting_station_v2/docs/tsd/TSD_LIVE_KITTING_ACTIVITIES.md

   calls this endpoint every single time it's opened, never reusing a previous response.
-- **Reads the LIVE ACTIVITY's own snapshot fields** (`parts_configured`, `neglect_parts`, `camerawise_alert_config`) —
+- **Reads the LIVE ACTIVITY's own snapshot fields** (`parts_configured`, `neglect_parts`, `camerawise_alert_config`, and
-  client: "dont load from configuration table, load whats in current activity."
-Never touches `current_kit_configurations` (the kit's master config doc) at all.
-This is precisely why the config- propagation feature (see "Editing a kit while it's running" in the FRD, and `TSD_CONFIGURATION.md`'s own new section) matters here: once a kit edit propagates to a live activity's snapshot, this modal's next open immediately reflects it, with zero code path needing to know propagation happened — it just reads whatever is on the document right now.
+  — added a round after this route's initial build — `table_settings` too) — client: "dont load from configuration table, load whats in current activity."
+Never touches `current_kit_configurations` (the kit's master config doc) or `table_configuration` (the table's master settings doc) directly.
+This is precisely why BOTH propagation features matter here: kit-config propagation (see "Editing a kit while it's running" in the FRD, and `TSD_CONFIGURATION.md`'s "Live- activity propagation" section) and table-settings propagation (see `TSD_CONFIGURATION.md`'s own section on this, added later) both write directly onto this same activity document — so this modal's next open immediately reflects either kind of edit, with zero code path in THIS route needing to know propagation happened.
+It just reads whatever is on the document right now.
 - **Includes runtime state, not just static config** — client: "Yes, also show camera_state, current_kit_index, sound toggle state, etc."